 OVERVIEW: The Civilian Research and Development Foundation’s global health awards focus on research that encourages international collaboration in the prevention, diagnosis, and treatment of infectious diseases.

-CRDFs Global Health Security programs seek to improve the “prevention, detection, and response to human and zoonotic diseases,” which CRDF considers a crucial priority for international security.
+CRDFs global health security program seek to improve the “prevention, detection, and response to human and zoonotic diseases,” which CRDF considers a crucial priority for international security.
 The foundation’s Biosecurity program supports projects and programs focused on preventing serious harm to human and animal health.

-In general, the foundation does not accept unsolicited grant applications or requests for funding.
-However, it keeps an up-to-date list of current funding opportunities on its website.
+In general, CRDF does not accept unsolicited grant applications or requests for funding.

 - Mike Dignam, President and CEO

 - Lea Blubaugh, Director, Grants and Procurement

 - John Crockett, Senior Program Manager, Health

 - Grantmaking Approach